310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Madara %}
 *The twilight has arrived!* Ahaha, it’s night time already!

-<th>(I didn’t have to stay in school for this long, but it took a while before I could finish up everything I was asked to do.)</th>
+<th>(I didn’t have to stay in school for this long, buuut it took a while before I could finish up everything I was asked to do.)</th>

 <th>(There’s students who still come to school in the summer break, so yeah… But honestly, they could’ve relaxed at home for the holidays, at least…)</th>

 <th>(Not that I’m one to talk.
-It doesn’t really suit my style to sit at home, so I’m also hanging around the school during the break.)</th>
+It doesn’t really suit my style to sit at home, sooo I’m also hanging around the school during the break.)</th>

 …Hmm?
 Oh!
 That’s Anzu-san over there!

 Heeey, Anzu-san!
 Anzu-saaaaaaaan!

-Hehe, did you come rushing over here because I called for you?
+Heheh, did you come rushing over here because I called for you?
 It’s still dark even with the street lights on, so you shouldn’t run, okay?

 Hahaha!
 I see, I see!
 So it was embarrassing for you!

-You were all the way over at the front gate, so you wouldn’t hear me unless I yelled, y’know?
+You were aaall the way over at the front gate, so you wouldn’t hear me unless I yelled, y’know?

 Anyways, you’re going home now, right?
 It’s late in the evening by now, are you going to have your parents pick you up?